 - Senna, 2-4 tablets at night (short-term use only)

 People with IBS should be advised how to adjust their doses of laxative or antimotility agent according to the clinical response.
 The dose should be titrated according to stool consistency, with the aim of achieving a soft, well-formed stool (corresponding to Bristol Stool Form Scale type 4).

 Antidepressants are not licensed for use in IBS and should only be used if laxatives, loperamide or antispasmodics have not helped.

 - Amitriptyline (unlicensed indication), Should be considered the first choice TCA due to its low acquisition cost

 - Imipramine (unlicensed indication), less sedating than amitriptyline and should be considered if sedation proves a problem with amitriptyline

 - Fluoxetine (unlicensed indication), Should be considered if TCAs prove ineffective

 See section 4.3 Antidepressant drugs

-- Tricyclic antidepressants – treatment should start at a low dose, 5-10mg of amitriptyline or nortriptyline to be taken once at night.
+- Tricyclic antidepressants – treatment should start at a low dose, 5-10mg of amitriptyline to be taken once at night.
 The dose may be increased to a maximum of 30mg.